Sunshine and showers for Bank Holiday weekend

-The Met Office's Get Ready for the Great British Summer website has a variety of ideas for making the most of your summer, whatever the weather.
+The Met Office's Get Ready for the Great British Summer Great British Summer has a variety of ideas for making the most of your summer, whatever the weather.
 The pages focus on leisure and how to enjoy the weather safely, whether you want to relax, entertain, explore or be active.

 There are a number of events taking place across the UK this weekend including: Reading and Leeds music festivals, Edinburgh international festival, Notting Hill carnival, and the Challenge Cup final.
-The latest weather forecast for many events can be found on the Met Office Events webpage.
+The latest weather forecast for many events can be found on the Met Office Events.

 With our weather app, it is now even easier to access detailed up to date forecasts wherever and whenever you want.
 The Met Office Weather App is available for the iPhone, Android and Windows Phone 8.
 We have also this week launched an app for the Kindle Tablet.